Ubuntu vs. Redhat (Rhel): Which One Should You Learn?

 Look at Job Listings

-Furthermore, you could also try to filter based on company type.
+Furthermore, you could also try to filter by company type.
 For example, if you wouldn't like to work at a certain type of company, like a bank, where things might be boring and constant, simply ignore those job listings.
 And if you have a preferred company you'd want to join, try to see which OS they use.

 Install Ubuntu and RHEL on Virtual Machines